austenc/statamic-instagram-feed/README.md

 ## Support

 Find a bug?
 Have a feature request?
 I'd be happy to help!
-Open an issue on github or send an email to `austen@406.io` with the subject `Statamic Instagram Help` and I will get back to you as soon as I can.
+Open an issue [on github](https://github.com/austenc/statamic-instagram-feed) or reach out on twitter [@austencam](https://twitter.com/austencam) and I will get back to you when I can.